Neural Network Acceptability Judgments: Experiments

-We train several neural network models to do acceptability classification on CoLA.
+We train several semi-supervised neural network models to do acceptability classification on CoLA.
 At 10k sentences, CoLA is likely too small to train a low-bias learner like a recurrent neural network without additional prior knowledge.
-In similar low-resource settings, transfer learning with sentence embeddings has proven to be effective \cite{kiros-15,conneau-17}.
-We use transfer learning in all our models and train large sequence models on auxiliary tasks.
-In most experiments a large sentence encoder is trained on a real/fake discrimination task, and a lightweight multilayer perceptron classifier is trained on top to do acceptability classification over CoLA.
-Inspired by ELMo \cite{peters-18}, we also experiment with using hidden states from an LSTM language model (LM) as word embeddings.
+In similar low-resource settings, transfer learning with sentence embeddings has proven to be effective \cite{kiros2015skip,conneau2017supervised}.
+Our best model uses a transfer learning approach in which a large sentence encoder is trained on an unsupervised real/fake discrimination objective, and a lightweight multilayer perceptron classifier is trained on top to do acceptability classification over CoLA.
+It also uses contexualized word embeddings inspired by ELMo \cite{peters2018elmo}.

+We compare our models to a continuous bag of words (CBOW) baseline, the unsupervised models proposed by \cite{lau2016cognitive}, and human performance.
+To make these comparisons more meaningful, we avoid giving our models distinct advantages over human learners by limiting the training data in two ways: (i) Aside from acceptability labels, our training has no grammatical annotation. (ii) Our large sentence encoders are limited to 100-200 million tokens of training data, which is within a factor of ten of the number of tokens human learners are exposed to during language acquisition \cite{hart1992parenting}.\footnote{\newcite{hart1992parenting} find that children in affluent families are exposed to about 45 million tokens by age 4.} We avoid training models on significantly more data because such models have a distinct advantage over the human learners we aim to match.